 Correctly diagnosing a disc protrusion typically requires the use of medical imagery, a detailed medical history and thorough examination by a physician.
 Conservative disc protrusion treatment methods are often quite effective and typically include massage, bed rest, physical therapy and pain medications.
 Spine surgery is only considered when conservative treatment of the disorder has proven ineffective or a patient’s symptoms are extreme and debilitating.

 If you are suffering from a disc protrusion and non-surgical conservative treatment has failed, contact Laser Spine Institute.
 We treat disc protrusion with minimally invasive procedures that incorporate the latest technology.
 Laser Spine Institute’s procedures are outpatient surgeries designed to relieve symptoms without the extended recovery and rehabilitation periods associated with traditional open back surgery.
-To learn more about disc protrusion, or for a complimentary review of your MRI or CT scan, contact Laser Spine Institute today.
+To learn more about disc protrusion, or for a review of your MRI or CT scan, contact Laser Spine Institute today.